 One suggestion I ran across (and tried) was to take an old milk gallon jug (the plastic kind) and cut it in half.
 The bottom half becomes the “bucket.”
 The top half has the handle and becomes the strainer.
 I’m not going to rehash my experience with this, but here’s a picture of what that looks like:

 This system worked (and I’ll explain it in detail below), but I don’t know if this is the greatest way to batch dye dollhouse shingles.
-That said, it is an excellent introduction to how to batch dye dollhouse shingles.

 Believe it or not, my next thought would be to try batch dying with plastic cups.
 I haven’t tried this method, but I like the idea.
 I’d have to poke holes in the bottom of the cup to create the strainer portion of the system, but with a strong enough cup (and a light enough touch), I don’t think I’d collapse the cup.